STAR-Tsinghua/draft-moq-for-deadline/draft-ma-moq-relay-for-deadline.md

 ## Drop Notification

 In situations where a data block is dropped by a relay due to a missed deadline or other reasons, sending an explicit dropping message to other relays and both endpoints can be helpful in notifying them of the data loss.
 The dropping message may include information about the block, such as its ID and metadata.
-However, we are still uncertain about how to effectively notify other nodes and whether we should send drop notifications to other relays, as this could potentially lead to broadcast flooding.
+However, the effective method for notifying other nodes and the decision regarding whether to send drop notifications to other relays are still pending discussion.
+Broadcasting drop notifications could potentially lead to network flooding and requires further consideration.

 ## Data Buffer